XvisionAS/FieldTwin-Integration-Demo/scripts/python/README.md

 A collection of Python scripts that call the FieldTwin API

-* `batch-modify-metadata-value-of-staged-assets.py` - changes the value of a particular
-  metadata field on all staged assets in a subproject
 * `get-connection-points.py` - prints the start, middle, and end coordinates of a connection
 * `get-connections-with-design.py` - prints the list of connections in a subproject